digital-asset/cn-quickstart/docs/sharable/cnqs-lifecycle-dev-journey.rst

    `Application components <#application-components>`__

-The CN QS provides a foundation for developing applications on the GS.
+The CN QS provides a foundation for developing applications on the Global Synchronizer.

 CN QS components
 ----------------